Escape from Tucson: Day 2 (Thursday – noon)

-It was the world crashed in on me.
-I realized at that point that the world had fallen apart, gotten dangerous, and I had to make it home…over 300 miles way!
+The world had crashed in on me.
+I realized at that point that the world had fallen apart, gotten dangerous, and I had to make it home…over 300 miles away!
 I had to get back to Lisa, she would need me, and it was my responsibility to take care of my wife.
 But, 300 miles is a very long way to walk…walk in inhospitable southwestern desert, in May, after TEOTWAWKI.
 I remember it seemed just like something else I had to do, an expectation, nothing unusual or impossible.
 Just what I had to do.

 The CRKT is my fighting knife.
 If I have to go up against someone that is the knife I want in my hand.
 The ESEE-3 is a fantastic survival knife whether knife for camping or the end of the world.
 The Gerber Guardian is my “hide-away” that I will keep in my boot in case of last-chance, life-or-death, need.
 I was hoping that along the way I might come across a firearm.
 For now, I have my knives.
 I really hope I don’t have to fight someone with my knife, Hissatsu or not, I will probably get hurt.